benharri/benbot/README.md

 # benbot

+# this bot is partially non-functional

+> I'm [rewriting benbot in C#](https://github.com/tilde-team/dotbot).
+Eventually all PHP will be replaced by C# because the [DiscordPHP](https://github.com/teamreflex/DiscordPHP) project is dead.

 [Add benbot to your server](https://discordapp.com/api/oauth2/authorize?client_id=288416337057939456&scope=bot&permissions=0)

 This is a Discord bot I've been working on.
 Under heavy development.
 It's my senior project.

 Feel free to clone this project and try your hand at making a bot.

 ## Set up

-> Requires PHP 7.0 or later (7.1.4 is preferred. it includes an important fix for SSL and sending files larger than 100kb)
+> Requires PHP 7.1.4 or later and [Composer](https://getcomposer.org)

-1. `git clone https://git.benharris.ch/srproj/benbot && cd benbot`
+1. `git clone https://github.com/benharri/benbot && cd benbot`
 1. Install DiscordPHP and dependencies: `composer install`
 1. Get your Discord API Key and save it in `.env` (copy or rename `.env.example` and paste your keys in)
 1. --optional save your API keys in `.env` for openweathermap.org, cleverbot.com, and a phone number for the text command